fractaldotbox/talks/w3dc-intro-eth-workshop/part1.md

 # Why Blockchain

 - Double spending problem
-  - Imagine you're buying     od from different stores with a offline phone..
+  - Imagine you're buying food from different stores with a offline phone..
   - OK We have entralized banks or VISA/Master...
   - Ok We don't trust them.
 Lets decentralize